-Smart cities, also commonly known as cyberville, digital cities, intelligent cities, and wired cities, are urban areas that collect electronic data from citizens, devices, and assets to manage available resources more efficiently.
-A wide range of information and communications technology (ICT) applications are used to enhance knowledge and innovation, reduce costs and resource use, promote living and working environments, as well as increase the communication between government and citizens.
+Smart cities, also commonly known as digital cities, intelligent cities, and wired cities, are urban areas that collect electronic data from citizens, devices, and assets to manage available resources more efficiently.
+A wide range of information and communications technology (ICT) applications are used to enhance knowledge and innovation, reduce costs and resource use, promote living and working environments, and increase the communication between government and citizens.

-The realization of smart city concepts relies on the adoption of communication technologies, including low-power wide-area networks (LPWAN) and cellular networks such as 4G/LTE and 5G.
-The newest generation mobile network 5G promises exponentially higher data speeds and ultra-low latency, in comparison to the currently wide-spread 4G, and is therefore a key factor in bringing about the maturation of smart city projects.
-Such technologies also lay the foundation for the Internet of Things (IoT) – a vast network of smart devices which work together in collecting and analysing data and performing actions – which makes smart cities possible.
+The realization of smart city concepts relies on the adoption of IoT communication technologies like low-power wide-area networks (LPWAN) and cellular networks such as 4G/LTE and 5G.
+The newest generation mobile network, 5G, promises exponentially higher data speeds and ultra-low latency than the currently widespread 4G.
+Therefore, the rollout of these connectivity technologies is a critical factor in bringing about the maturation of smart city projects.
+Such technologies also lay the foundation for the Internet of Things (IoT) – a vast network of smart devices that work together to collect and analyze data and perform actions, making smart cities possible.

-ICT in smart cities can be used for a wide range of urban services including hospitals, traffic and transportation, power plants, water supply, waste management, and law enforcement.
-Smart connections aim to meet market demand and more efficiently use the city’s public resources.
-Cities can promote the adaption of smart electricity metering, use sensors to detect leakage and pollution in water infrastructure and resources, place sensors in city waste containers to determine when they are full, or implement dynamic traffic light sequences, among thousands of other possibilities.
+Cities can for example promote the adaption of smart electricity metering, use sensors to detect leakage and pollution in water infrastructure and resources.
+Sensors can be placed in city waste containers to determine when they are full, or implement dynamic traffic light sequences, among thousands of other possibilities.
 As the inevitability towards increasing and aging urban populations, changing climates and economies, and a substantial shift towards online consumption become evident, the proliferation of using various aspects of smart cities becomes a necessity.

 This text provides general information.
 Statista assumes no